minh-pham1/merchant-acquiring-latam/recipes/Recipe-1.md

 ## Step 3: Generate a unique ID for each request

-We can use this track your individual API calls later
+We can use this track your individual API calls later.

 ```python
 clientRequestId = str(uuid.uuid4())